#PermitPatty: Woman Calls Police on Black Girl Selling Water

 San Francisco Police has not responded to NBC Bay Area's request for comment.

-"I'm upset she had to go through this," sad Austin.
+"I'm upset she had to go through this," said Austin.
 "I didn't think in San Francisco my biracial child would have to go through something like this."

-The #PermitPatty video sparked outage and continued conversations about policing and racism.
+The #PermitPatty video sparked outrage and continued conversations about policing and racism.

 "I highly doubt she was on anyone else's cases about whether they have a permit," said San Francisco resident Kari Estrada.